 My travels through Central America were a true adventure.
-Following a painless – albeit hot and longer than expected border crossing leaving Costa Rica – I entered Nicaragua, home of lakes, volcanoes, and beaches.
+Following a painless — albeit hot-and-longer-than-expected — border crossing from Costa Rica, I entered Nicaragua, home of lakes, volcanoes, and beaches.
+I was so excited to be there.

-I spent two weeks in the country, travelling northwards with my partner Ryan – our endpoint was León.
-Painless chicken bus and microbus journeys, really lovely people, dirt cheap beer, and local rum made our fortnight a memorable time.
+I spent the next month within this country’s borders, travelling northwards with my partner and we consider it one of our favourite travel experiences to date.
+Painless chicken bus rides, lovely people, dirt-cheap beer, and local rum made this month an incredible one.
 Not to mention the volcano boarding!
-More on that later…
+More on that later.

-And what excellent value, too – as with all of our travels in Central America.
+And what excellent value, too!
 There was a host of accommodation for all budgets; the same for food.
-We mostly stuck to hotels and guest houses in the $25-$55 a night range – and did that with ease.
+We mostly stuck to hotels and guesthouses in the $25-$55 a night range –- and did so with ease.

-Similar to my Guatemala budget guide, I’ll be referencing costs in dollars (or the native currency), because most readers are from the States.
-The Nicaraguan córdoba (NIO) is the native currency – at the time of writing, $1 equates to around 35 NIO.
+As with my Guatemalan budget guide, I’ll be referencing costs in dollars or the native currency.
+The Nicaraguan Córdoba (NIO) is the native currency – at the time of writing, in late-2021, $1 equates to around 35 NIO.

-As always, a brief note before I carry on: I paid for everything myself – this is a comp- and press-free post.
+As always, a brief note before I carry on: I paid for everything mentioned within this article — as always, this is a comp- and press trip-free post.

 My husband and I made the bold (and never regretted) decision to take a year out to travel.
 If you’re considering it, I highly recommend taking the plunge.